How to consolidate credit card debt

 How does credit card debt consolidation work?

-Credit card debt consolidation is the process of combining all of your credit card debts into one.
+Credit card debt consolidation is the process of combining all your credit card debts into one.
 One way to do this is by taking out a personal or consolidation loan and paying off your card providers with the money you’ve borrowed.
 You then repay your loan provider in monthly instalments.

 Why should you consolidate your debt?